Loaded Breakfast Casserole

 How to Make Breakfast Casserole with Hash Browns

-For the full ingredient amounts and recipe steps for loaded breakfast casserole, scroll to the recipe card at the bottom of this page.
+For the full ingredient amounts, scroll to the recipe card at the bottom of this page.
 Check out our Amazon Store for many of the pantry items below and other kitchen must-haves.

 - Pour the hash browns into a 9 x 13 inch pan; drizzle with melted butter.